monika76five/Undergrad-Bayesian-Course/README.md

 - Pre-requisites

-    - Coursework: Multivariate Calculus, Linear Algebra, Probability (college-level)
+    - Coursework: college-level Multivariate Calculus, Linear Algebra, and Probability

     - Computing in R: equivalent to DataCamp's